Flow is transcribing in the wrong language

 I want British spelling but Flow uses American spelling (or vice versa)

 Select English - British or English - American explicitly.
 These are mutually exclusive: selecting one automatically deselects the other.
-The same applies to German ↔ German - Swiss, Hindi ↔ Hinglish, and Chinese - Simplified ↔ Chinese - Traditional.
-These pairs are enforced on Mac, Windows, iOS, and Android.
+The same applies to German β German - Swiss, Hindi β Hinglish, and Chinese - Simplified β Chinese - Traditional.
+On Mac and Windows, English (American), English - British, and English - Canadian are all mutually exclusive as a three-way pair.
+On iOS and Android, only English (American) and English - British are available; English - Canadian is not offered on mobile.

 I speak Hinglish but Flow types only Hindi or only English